Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-{\bf (1.1.3) Sweep Attack}.
+{\bf (Electromagnetic Attacker Subcapability 1.1.3) Sweep Attack}.
 In this attack, the attacker injects noise into random frequencies in a target frequency band.
 The attacker randomly selects frequencies and duty cycles (i.e., the time intervals during which the attacker changes the frequency being targeted).
 This attack is especially applicable when the attacker only knows the frequency band used by the target sender and the target receiver.

-{\bf (1.1.4) Adaptive Attack}.
-In this attack, the attacker reacts to the victim transmission by adaptively choosing the frequency and duty cycles.
+{\bf (Electromagnetic Attacker Subcapability 1.1.4) Adaptive Attack}.
+This attack reacts to the victim transmission by adaptively choosing the frequency and duty cycles.
 This attack is applicable when the target transmitter and receiver have a synchronization mechanism, such as (i) shifting the frequency that is being used when noise is detected in the channel or (ii) stopping transmissions until the noise in the channel decreases.
 This attack differs from the preceding three attacks because the attacker needs to eavesdrop on target transmissions.

-{\bf (1.1.5) Protocol Aware Attack}.
-In this attack, the attacker selects duty cycles to inject noise into the key moments of the transmission \cite{salkield2025spacejam, hussain2014protocol}.
+{\bf (Electromagnetic Attacker Subcapability 1.1.5) Protocol Aware Attacks}.
+In these attacks, the attacker selects duty cycles to inject noise into the key moments of the transmission \cite{salkield2025spacejam, hussain2014protocol}.
 To wage this attack, the attacker must know the protocol used by the target transmitter and receiver.